Summary

 Tenure and political positions

-According to GovTrack, Murkowski is the second most liberal Republican senator and, as of 2017, is placed by GovTrack’s analysis to the left of all Republicans except Susan Collins, and to the left of Democratic Senator Joe Manchin.[48]
-The New York Times arranged Republican senators by ideology and also ranked Murkowski the second most liberal Republican.[49][50]
-According to FiveThirtyEight, which tracks congressional votes, she voted with Trump’s position approximately 72.6% of the time as of January 2021.[51]
-According to FiveThirtyEight, as of January 2023, Murkowski has voted with Biden’s position about 67% of the time.[52]
-According to CQ Roll Call, Murkowski voted with President Barack Obama‘s position 72.3% of the time in 2013, one of only two Republicans voting for his positions over 70% of the time.[53]
-According to the American Conservative Union’s Center for Legislative Accountability, Murkowski has a lifetime conservative score of 56.72.[54]
-The liberal Americans for Democratic Action gave her a score of 10% in 2019.[55]
+Murkowski is considered a moderate Republican.[45][46]
+Since she was reelected in 2010, some have deemed her voting record “more moderate” than that of her previous years in the Senate.[47]
+In 2013, the National Journal gave Murkowski a composite score of 56% conservative and 45% liberal,[48] and ranked her the 56th most liberal and 44th most conservative member of the Senate.[49]
+According to GovTrack, Murkowski is the second-most liberal Republican senator and, as of 2017, to the left of all Republicans except Susan Collins, and to the left of Democratic Senator Joe Manchin.[50]
+The New York Times arranged Republican senators by ideology and also ranked Murkowski the second-most liberal Republican.[51][52]
+According to FiveThirtyEight, which tracks congressional votes, she voted with Trump’s position approximately 72.6% of the time as of January 2021.[53]
+According to FiveThirtyEight, as of January 2023, Murkowski had voted with Biden’s position about 67% of the time.[54]
+According to CQ Roll Call, Murkowski voted with President Barack Obama‘s position 72.3% of the time in 2013, one of only two Republicans to do so over 70% of the time.[55]
+According to the American Conservative Union‘s Center for Legislative Accountability, Murkowski has a lifetime conservative score of 56.72.[56]
+The liberal Americans for Democratic Action gave her a score of 10% in 2019.[57]

-In 2018, she voted “present” on the confirmation of Justice Brett Kavanaugh to the Supreme Court of the United States as a favor to Senator Steve Daines, who was unable to attend the vote because his daughter’s wedding took place that day.[56]
-In 2020, she voted against procedural motions to accelerate Amy Coney Barrett‘s confirmation to that court, though she later voted to confirm Barrett.[57]
-On April 7, 2022, she voted to confirm Ketanji Brown Jackson to the Supreme Court, with only two other Republicans joining her: Mitt Romney and Susan Collins.[58]
+In 2018, Murkowski voted “present” on the confirmation of Justice Brett Kavanaugh to the Supreme Court of the United States as a favor to Senator Steve Daines, who was unable to attend the vote because his daughter’s wedding took place that day.[58]
+In 2020, she voted against procedural motions to accelerate Amy Coney Barrett‘s confirmation to that court, though she later voted to confirm Barrett.[59]
+On April 7, 2022, she voted to confirm Ketanji Brown Jackson to the Supreme Court, with only two other Republicans joining her, Mitt Romney and Susan Collins.[60]

-In December 2020, during his lame-duck period, Trump vetoed the National Defense Authorization Act for Fiscal Year 2021.[61]
-The veto left new Coast Guard cutters that were scheduled to be homeported in Alaska without port facilities to maintain them.[61]
-Murkowski issued a press release that said, in part, “It’s incredible that the President chose to veto the annual National Defense Authorization Act, particularly because his reason for doing so is an issue not related to national defense.”[61]
+In a March 2019 op-ed for The Washington Post, Murkowski and Joe Manchin wrote that climate change debate in Congress was depicted as “an issue with just two sides—those who support drastic, unattainable measures to reduce greenhouse-gas emissions, and those who want to do nothing”, and affirmed their support for “adopting reasonable policies that maintain that edge, build on and accelerate current efforts, and ensure a robust innovation ecosystem.”[61]
+During the first impeachment trial of Donald Trump, Murkowski called Trump’s actions “shameful and wrong, but said “she cannot vote to convict” Trump and that his personal interests did not take precedence over those of the nation.
+She joined almost all Senate Republicans in voting to acquit Trump on both articles.[62]
+In December 2020, during his lame-duck period, Trump vetoed the National Defense Authorization Act for Fiscal Year 2021.[63]
+The veto left new Coast Guard cutters that were scheduled to be homeported in Alaska without port facilities to maintain them.[63]
+Murkowski issued a press release that said, in part, “It’s incredible that the President chose to veto the annual National Defense Authorization Act, particularly because his reason for doing so is an issue not related to national defense.”[63]

 After Trump supporters attacked the United States Capitol on January 6, 2021, Murkowski said Trump should resign for inciting the insurrection.
 With this call for his resignation, she became the first Republican in the Senate to say that Trump should leave office before the inauguration of Joe Biden.
 When asked whether she would remain a Republican, she replied, “if the Republican Party has become nothing more than the party of Trump, I sincerely question whether this is the party for me”,[64] but added, “I have absolutely no desire to move over to the Democratic side of the aisle.
 I can’t be somebody that I’m not.”[65]
 On May 27, 2021, along with five other Republicans and all present Democrats, Murkowski voted to establish a bipartisan commission to investigate the Capitol attack.
 The vote failed for lack of 60 required “yes” votes.[66]
 She was one of seven Republican senators to vote on February 13, 2021, to convict Trump in his second impeachment trial.
 That vote failed for lack of a two-thirds majority.[67]

-Murkowski, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.[66]
-On September 30, 2021, she was among the 15 Senate Republicans to vote with all Democrats and both Independents for a temporary spending bill to avoid a government shutdown.[67][68]
-On October 7, 2021, Murkowski voted with 10 other Republicans and all members of the Democratic caucus to break the filibuster of raising the debt ceiling.[69][70]
-However, she voted with all Republicans against the bill to raise the debt ceiling.[71]
-On February 5, 2022, Murkowski joined Arkansas Governor Asa Hutchinson in condemning the Republican National Committee‘s censure of Representatives Adam Kinzinger and Liz Cheney for supporting and participating in the Select Committee of the U.S. House that was tasked with investigating the January 6 United States Capitol attack.[72]
-The RNC contended that the Capitol riot was “legitimate political discourse.”[72]
-During her 2022 reelection campaign, Murkowski was supported by Democratic colleagues, including Jeanne Shaheen, and Independent Senator Angus King.[73]
+Murkowski, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.[68]
+On September 30, 2021, she was among the 15 Senate Republicans to vote with all Democrats and both Independents for a temporary spending bill to avoid a government shutdown.[69][70]
+On October 7, 2021, Murkowski voted with 10 other Republicans and all members of the Democratic caucus to break the filibuster of raising the debt ceiling,[71][72] but also voted with all Republicans against the bill to raise the debt ceiling.[73]
+On February 5, 2022, Murkowski joined Arkansas Governor Asa Hutchinson in condemning the Republican National Committee‘s censure of Representatives Adam Kinzinger and Liz Cheney for supporting and participating in the Select Committee of the U.S. House that was tasked with investigating the January 6 United States Capitol attack.[74]
+The RNC contended that the Capitol riot was “legitimate political discourse”.[74]
+During her 2022 reelection campaign, Murkowski was supported by Democratic colleagues, including Jeanne Shaheen, and Independent Senator Angus King.[75]

-As of 2023, Murkowski supports ConocoPhillips’s controversial Willow oil drilling project on North Slope Borough, Alaska.[75]
+Murkowski supports the Equal Rights Amendment.[76]
+In 2022, she and 11 other Senate Republicans voted for the Respect for Marriage Act.[77]
+As of 2023, Murkowski supports ConocoPhillips’s controversial Willow oil drilling project on North Slope Borough, Alaska.[78]

 Committee assignments